 Daniel F. Flowers Professor Douglas Adams will lead the effort.
 Adams chairs the Department of Civil and Environmental Engineering.
-Joining him are three engineering professors: Vanderbilt Director of Making Kevin Galloway, assistant professor of mechanical engineering; E. Bronson Ingram Distinguished Professor of Engineering Janos Sztipanovits, professor of computer science, electrical engineering and computer engineering; Karl Zelik, assistant professor of mechanical engineering, as well as faculty from the College of Arts and Science, the School of Medicine and Owen School of Management.
+Joining him are three engineering professors: Vanderbilt Director of Making Kevin Galloway, assistant professor of mechanical engineering; E. Bronson Ingram Distinguished Professor of Engineering Janos Sztipanovits, professor of computer science, electrical engineering and computer engineering; Karl Zelik, assistant professor of mechanical engineering, as well as faculty from the College of Arts and Science, the School of Medicine, Peabody, Owen School of Management and VUMC.

 Engineering faculty will participate in two other 2020 TIPs projects: Bennett Landman, professor of computer science, electrical engineering and computer engineering; and Ethan Lippman, assistant professor of chemical and molecular engineering, in the Vanderbilt Memory and Alzheimer’s Center, and Dorothy J. Wingfield Phillips Chancellor’s Faculty Fellow Audrey Bowden, associate professor of biomedical engineering, in the Vanderbilt Microbial Alliance for Precision: Charting the Unseen.